1971 Cincinnati Reds

 History, Comments, Contributions

 The 1971 Reds, in spite of having a losing record, did score more runs than they gave up.
 However, Riverfront Stadium was a bit of a pitcher's park in 1971 and many of the players had off-seasons to add to the hitting disadvantage.
-Veteran Pete Rose had by far the highest batting average on the team, but was not among the league leaders.
-Lee May's 39 home runs placed him third in the league, but he was traded in the off-season in the big Joe Morgan trade that involved eight players.
+Veteran Pete Rose had by far the highest batting average on the team, but was not among the National League leaders.
+Lee May's 39 home runs placed him third in the league.